 The free kit includes:

-In response to the need for more mindfulness and compassion teachers, Tara has joined with Jack Kornfield in offering the Mindfulness Meditation Teacher Certification Program — a primarily online training program that currently includes participants from 20 countries around the globe.
+In response to the need for more mindfulness and compassion teachers, Tara has joined with Jack Kornfield in offering the Mindfulness Meditation Teacher Certification Program — an online training program that currently includes participants from 30 countries around the globe.

 I spent many years feeling that I was never doing enough.
 I had to produce more, learn more, help more,…to be the person I wanted to be.

 It always seemed there wasn’t enough time.
 No matter how much I crossed off my to-do list, I still had the sense of falling short.

 Much as I have experienced, many people live with a sense of personal deficiency— of never being enough.
 Along with this is a more generalized sense of “something is wrong,” that life’s a problem.
 Far from a positive motivator, this insecurity is one of the greatest sufferings in our culture as it prevents us from finding intimacy with others, from creativity at work, from relaxing and enjoying our life.
 The pain of chronic dissatisfaction (with ourselves, life) also fuels addictive patterns—overeating, over use of alcohol and drugs, judging and anger—as a way of soothing or protecting ourselves.

 We can free ourselves from feelings of insecurity and unworthiness by learning to bring a mindful and kind attention to our inner life.
 This attention will naturally extend to include others.
 For me and countless others, meditation has been a gateway to feeling increasingly alive, connected and at home in life.